bastibe/SoundCard/README.md

 ## Known Issues:

 * macOS/coreaudio currently does not record the first block correctly.
 The reason for this is still unknown.
-* At the moment, linux/pulseaudio does not give human-readable soundcard names yet.
-This will be implemented in the future.

 ## License